 Introduction to C++

-Instead of going straight to the coding part, it's better to make some context.
-Let's start with a bit of history.
+Instead of going straight to the coding part, it's better to make some context first.

-C++ was standardized in 1998, and since then several updates have been made.
-C++11 in particular added a huge number of new capabilities, and new upgrades to the language are expected every three or so years.
+C++ was standardized in 1998, and since then, several updates have been made.
+C++11, in particular, added many new capabilities, and further upgrades to the language are expected every few years.

-If you are curious, there's a much more in-depth explanation here, done by GeeksforGeeks.
+If you are curious, there's a much more in-depth explanation here, from GeeksforGeeks.

-C++ is a hybrid language, so it contains not only object-oriented language but also the functionality of the C programming language, so traditional procedural programming.
-This means that you have all the features that are available in C, like:
+C++ is a hybrid language, so it contains not only object-oriented features but also the functionality of the C programming language, so traditional procedural programming.
+This means that you have all the features that are available in C, such as universally usable modular programs, efficient, close-to-the-machine programming, and portable programs which can run on various platforms.

 Existing C source code can be used in C++ programs.

-Various language elements were added to C++ other than the OOP programming paradigm, such as references, templates, exception handling and many more things that are important for an efficient program implementation.
+Various language elements were added to C++ beyond the OOP paradigm, such as references, templates, exception handling, and many more features important for efficient program implementation.

 Don't worry, though!
-You don't have to already know all those concepts to start coding.
+You don't have to know all these concepts to start coding.

-Another key aspect of C++ is its high-level nature, making it easier to learn, read, understand, and, most importantly, to work with.
+Another key aspect of C++ is its high-level nature, making it easier to learn, read, understand, and work with.

 There's a nice overview of the advantages of learning C++ on this website by Programiz.